Prag8855/aab/frontend/content/guides/buying-used-car-in-germany.md

 The employee will put a new [sticker](/images/berlin-licence-plate-sticker.jpg) on your licence plate, and give it back to you.
 If the vehicle is already registered in the same city, you can use the old licence plate.

 If you need a new licence plate, you can go to one of the kiosks in front of the *[[Kfz-Zulassungsstelle]]*.
 They will make a new plate for you.
-This costs around €15, and it only takes a few minutes.
+This costs around €{{LICENSE_PLATE_COST|cur}}, and it only takes a few minutes.

 ![Kfz Zulassungsstelle Berlin Schilder](/images/kfz-zulassungsstelle-berlin-schilder.jpg "These kiosks near the Kfz-Zulassungsstelle can make new licence plates.")